Your Macon County Rootsweb Volunteer Host

 Why am I looking after this page?
 Macon Co. needed something I thought I

-My parents, Clara Shelmadine and Nolan K. Miles, were born in Macon Co. and
+My parents, Clara Shelmadine and Nolan K. Miles, were born in Macon Co.

-both graduated from high school.
-This was an unusual accomplishment for farmer's
+1910 and 1907 respectively and both graduated from high school.
+This was

 My Mother's parents were Leonard Leonidis Shelmadine and Ethel Bailey and

-their farm was located on the east side of highway 63 a mile north of Axtel.
+their farm was located on the east side of highway 63 a mile north of Axtel,

-Mom had to leave her home due to very tough times and live in town with people
+years old due to very tough times and live in town with people doing their

 My father's parents were Charles H. Miles and Etta Carnahan and their farm